Esra Bilgiç: Personal life

-She is currently studying law at Marmara University.
+As of 2024, she is studying law at Marmara University.
 In 2015, Bilgiç began dating a professional Turkish footballer, Gökhan Töre.
 The couple got married on 21 October 2017, and divorced on 17 June 2019.
 Turkish President Recep Tayyip Erdoğan and First Lady Emine Erdoğan were present at Bilgiç's wedding.

 In August 2021, after the Taliban takeover of Afghanistan, Bilgiç posted retweets with hashtags including "I don’t want refugees in my country" and "I don’t want Afghans here."
 She later removed the retweets.
 Dawn described the original tweets as "hateful".